Zorba-the-buddhah/Zorba-The-Buddhah.github.io/indicators/vidya.md

 1. **Exponential Moving Average (EMA)**: Serves as the base calculation for the moving average.
 2. **Chande Momentum Oscillator (CMO)**: Measures market momentum and determines the smoothing factor for the EMA.

 The CMO adjusts the sensitivity of the EMA.
-In volatile markets, VIDYA responds more quickly to price changes, whereas in stable markets, it acts more like a traditional moving average.
-The indicator also features an option to color the VIDYA line based on its direction, making it easier to identify trends visually.
+In volatile markets, VIDYA responds more quickly to price changes, whereas in stable markets, it behaves more like a traditional moving average.
+The indicator also features an option to color the VIDYA line based on its direction, making trends easier to identify visually.

 ### Calculation Steps: